coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: lra
    :name: lra

-   This tactic is searching for *linear* refutations using Fourier elimination [#]_.
+   This tactic is searching for *linear* refutations.
 As a result, this tactic explores a subset of the *Cone* defined as

    :math:`\mathit{LinCone}(S) =\left\{ \left. \sum_{p \in S} \alpha_p \times p~\right|~\alpha_p \mbox{ are positive constants} \right\}`